“You’re not a failure for not being where you think you ‘should’ be”

 In the room, at the Famous Royal Navy Volunteer, were people wanting to escape for various reasons, as well as people who had already escaped.

-As an Authorpreneur, I was one of the ‘I’ve already escaped’ and found myself speaking to lots of great people about my experiences and tips for escaping to the world of self-employment.
+As an entrepreneur, I was one of the ‘I’ve already escaped’ and found myself talking about my experiences and tips for escaping to the world of self-employment.

 At the event, we grouped together and shared our challenges and what was holding us back.